p3r7/blog/_posts/2020-02-22-ai-dungeon-cli.md

 ## Closing thoughts

-If you do not have access to a hardware terminal, you could still experience the thing with terminal emulators that emulate CRT displays: [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) or [Cathode.app](https://apps.apple.com/us/app/cathode/id499233976?mt=12)[^3].
+If you do not have access to a hardware terminal, you could still experience the thing with terminal emulators that emulate the rendering of CRT displays: [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) or [Cathode.app](https://apps.apple.com/us/app/cathode/id499233976?mt=12)[^3].

 Also, as you might have heard, hosting AI Dungeon costs a lot of money.